Philipbear/ms1_id/README.md

   ```bash
   ms1_id msi --project_dir msi --libs data/gnps.pkl data/gnps_k10.pkl --n_cores 12
   ```
 Here, `msi` is the project directory.
 Raw imzML and ibd files are stored in the `msi` folder, and 12 cores will be used for parallel processing.
+Annotation results can be accessed from `ms1_id_annotations_derep.tsv`

 For more options, run:
   ```bash
   ms1_id msi --help
   ```

-- Output files will be in the project directory.
-MS1 annotations can be accessed from:
-  - LC-MS data: `aligned_feature_table.tsv`
-  - MS imaging data: `ms1_id_annotations_derep.tsv`

 Expected runtime <5 min for a single MS imaging dataset.